gardener/logging/README.md

 ### Labels

 Labels are used to [query logs](https://github.com/credativ/vali/blob/v1.5.0/docs/logql.md) `{container_name="nginx", cluster="us-west1"}`, they are usually metadata about the workload producing the log stream (`instance`, `container_name`, `region`, `cluster`, `level`).
-In Loki labels are indexed consequently you should be cautious when choosing them (high cardinality label values can have performance drastic impact).
+In Vali labels are indexed consequently you should be cautious when choosing them (high cardinality label values can have performance drastic impact).

 You can use `Labels`, `RemoveKeys` , `LabelKeys` and `LabelMapPath` to how the output plugin will perform labels extraction.

 ### AutoKubernetesLabels

-If set to true, it will add all Kubernetes labels to Loki labels automatically and ignore parameters `LabelKeys`, LabelMapPath.
+If set to true, it will add all Kubernetes labels to Vali labels automatically and ignore parameters `LabelKeys`, LabelMapPath.

 ### LabelMapPath

 When using the `Parser` and `Filter` plugins Fluent Bit can extract and add data to the current record/log data.
-While Loki labels are key value pair, record data can be nested structures.
+While Vali labels are key value pair, record data can be nested structures.
 You can pass a json file that defines how to extract [labels](https://github.com/credativ/vali/blob/v1.5.0/docs/overview/README.md#overview-of-vali) from each record.
 Each json key from the file will be matched with the log record to find label values.
 Values from the configuration are used as label names.

 Considering the record below :